-Helping Injured Workers In Chicago And McHenry County Obtain Vocational Training Benefits
+Helping Injured Workers In Lake And McHenry Counties Obtain Vocational Training Benefits

 Injured workers may be entitled to workers’ compensation vocational rehabilitation benefits, depending on the nature and extent of their work injuries.
 If an injured worker is unable to return to his or her previous job position due to long-term or permanent injuries, vocational rehabilitation may be necessary.
 Vocational rehabilitation is the process of rebuilding work skills as part of recovering from a work-related injury or illness.

 Types Of Workers’ Compensation Vocational Training

 The amount and type of vocational rehabilitation provided to injured employees vary from state to state.
 Some common types of the workers’ compensation vocational training services to which an injured worker may be entitled include:

 - Resumé and job-application services

 - Interview coaching

 - Job search assistance

 - Ergonomics assessment

 - Americans with Disabilities Act (ADA) reasonable-accommodation assistance